Symplectic maps and hyperK\"ahler moment map geometry: HyperKähler flow

-which is a solution of the modified moment map flow, with initial condition $F_0=F$. \end{theo} \begin{lemma} The projection $\Pi_\alpha$ defines a continuous map with respect to the $(k,\beta)$-Hölder norm.
-In other words, there exists a constant $C>0$, such that for every $F\in\scrF(k,\beta)$
+such that \begin{itemize} \item We have the initial condition $F_0=F$ and \item the map is a solution of the modified hyperKähler moment map flow. \end{itemize} \end{theo} Theorem~\ref{theo:cauchy} follows immediately from the Cauchy-Lipschitz theorem.
+A key step to prove the Lipschitz condition is the following classical result of Hodge theory: \begin{lemma} For $k\geq 2$, the projection $\Pi_\alpha:\scrF^{k,\nu}\to\scrF_\alpha^{k,\nu}$ defines a continuous map with respect to the $C^{k,\nu}$-Hölder norm.
+In other words, there exists a constant $C>0$, such that for every $F\in\scrF^{k,\nu}$